mokimokheonpark/airbnb-clone-backend/README.md

-# Working on backend of Airbnb-Clone Project using Django
+# Currently working on the backend development of an Airbnb-Clone Project using Django framework.